-31 August 2020 29 February 2020
+31 August 2020 28 February 2020

 UK inflation rate 2.75% 2.75%

 UK corporation tax rate 19% 19%

 Euro/sterling exchange rate 1.12 1.16

 Energy yield assumptions P50 case P50 case

-Operating life wind energy assets 25 years from date of first operation 25 years from date of first operation
+Operating life wind energy assets 25 years from date of first operation with assumed reduction in availability in final 5 years of operation 25 years from date of first operation with assumed reduction in availability in final 5 years of operation

 Operating life hydro projects 25 years from valuation date 25 years from valuation date

-Discount rates Range from 6.50% to 10% Range from 6.50% to 10%
+Discount rates 7.25% 7.25%

-The Board has considered the key assumptions which may affect the results reported in the Financial Statements and the Company is further required to disclose the effect of changing one or more inputs with reasonable alternative assumptions where a significant change to the fair value measurement would result.
-The key assumptions that have a significant impact on fair value in the discounted future cash flow valuations are the discount rates used (which range from 6.50% to 10%), the price at which power and associated benefits may be sold and the levels of electricity the investee companies' generating assets are likely to produce (which are taken from specialist consultant reports).
+The Board has considered the key assumptions which may affect the results reported in the financial statements and the Company is further required to disclose the effect of changing one or more inputs with reasonable alternative assumptions where a significant change to the fair value measurement would result.
+The key assumptions that have a significant impact on the fair value in the discounted future cash flow valuations are the discount factors used (7.25%), the price at which power and associated benefits may be sold and the levels of electricity the investee' companies generating assets are likely to produce (which are taken from specialist consultant reports).

-The Board has determined that a reasonable alternative assumption may be made in respect of the discount rates applied; the sensitivity of the value of the portfolio to the application of an increase or decrease in discount factors is set out below.
+The Board has determined that a reasonable alternative assumption may be made in respect of the discount factors applied; the sensitivity of the value of the portfolio to the application of an increase or decrease in discount factors is set out below.

-The investment portfolio has been reviewed for the effect of alternative valuation inputs, namely the sensitivity of the total value of all investments to a 0.5% increase or decrease in the discount rates applied to the valuation models which have been valued using the discounted future cash flows from the underlying businesses.
+The investment portfolio has been reviewed for the effect of alternative valuation inputs, namely the sensitivity of the total value of all investments to a 0.5% increase or decrease in the discount factors applied to the valuation models of investments which have been valued using the discounted future cash flows from the underlying businesses.